abelcallejo/wordpress-environment/README.md

 The current recommended way of installing libraries in PHP is by using Composer.
 This simplifies the package management for PHP projects.
 For this method, installation is done by command-line.

-1. Make sure you have installed [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
+1. Make sure you have installed Composer - [Installation procedure](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
-2. Go to your working directory.
+2. Go to your working directory

 ```sh
 cd /path/to/working-dir